-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection climate change mitigation and adaptation risk prevention and management, and sustainable urban mobility gas emissions from transport in cities, towns and their hinterland • Create effective green multimodal transport systems in cities, towns and their hinterland and connecting them also cross borders • Harmonise approaches to create common standards for green mobility • Increase efficiency of mobility solutions by using digital solutions • Further foster the use of renewable fuels and e-mobility solutions • Break up established routines and advance integrated territorial approaches • Mobilise transport companies and citizens to actively use green and intelligent mobility solutions • Enhance the capacity of public authorities in urban and regional planning with regard to green and intelligent mobility solutions 6.
-Interreg: A better Cooperation Governance ISO6.1.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection Enhance the capacity of public authorities in urban and regional planning with regard to green and intelligent mobility solutions The form of support is grants.
+The chosen form of support is the most suitable for achieving Programme goals, in light of the size and the non-economic nature of transnational projects.
+6. Interreg: A better Cooperation Governance ISO6.1.
 Enhance the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders (all strands) 4.
-Cooperation governance 4.2 Macro-regional governance Programme support for transnational cooperation is needed in the BSR for the following: • Build upon progress made in recent years regarding governance and administrative capacity of the EUSBSR • Even more efficient coordination of the planning and implementation of the EUSBSR • More targeted information to regional and EU stakeholders about the progress and achievements of the EUSBSR Action Plan • Enhanced cooperation with the partner countries to ensure synergies between the EUSBSR and the strategies of the partner countries • Increased administrative, communication and capacity building assistance for relevant stakeholders • Improved administrative and technical support for the EUSBSR management, development and implementation • Stronger engagement of politicians, different levels of governance and civil society 6.
-Interreg: A better Cooperation Governance ISO6.6.
+Cooperation governance non-economic nature of transnational projects.
+4.2 Macro-regional governance Programme support for transnational cooperation is needed in the BSR for the following: • Build upon progress made in recent years regarding governance and administrative capacity of the EUSBSR • Even more efficient coordination of the planning and implementation of the EUSBSR • More targeted information to regional and EU stakeholders about the progress and achievements of the EUSBSR Action Plan • Enhanced cooperation with the non-EU countries to ensure synergies between the EUSBSR and the strategies of the non-EU countries • Increased administrative, communication and capacity building assistance for relevant stakeholders • Improved administrative and technical support for the EUSBSR management, development and implementation • Stronger engagement of politicians, different levels of governance and civil society The form of support is grants.
+The chosen form of support is the most suitable for achieving Programme goals, in light of the size and the non-economic nature of transnational projects.
+6. Interreg: A better Cooperation Governance ISO6.6.
 Other actions to support better cooperation governance (all strands) 4.
-Cooperation governance 4.1 Project platforms Programme support for transnational cooperation is needed in the BSR for the following: • Build upon the position of BSR as one of
+Cooperation governance 4.1 Project platforms Programme support for transnational cooperation is needed in the BSR for the following: • Build upon the position of BSR as one of the front-runners of transnational cooperation in the EU and beyond • Identify and uncover complementarities and make effective use of synergies across EU funds in